nishchalacharya/BLOODCARE-application-backend/README.md

 # 🩸 BLOOD CARE – Full Stack Blood Donation App (Flutter + Django REST)

 BLOOD CARE is a user-friendly mobile application that enables real-time blood request and donation services.
-Built with **Flutter** for the frontend and **Django REST Framework** for the backend, it connects blood donors and patients efficiently with geolocation features, blood group/city filtering, and helpful health tools like BMI calculation.
+Built with **Flutter** for the frontend and **Django REST Framework** for the backend, it connects blood donors and patients efficiently with geolocation features, blood group/city filtering, and helpful health tools like BMI calculation and many other features.

 ---